niv-en/flood-monitoring/README.md

 forecast = Forecast()

-# retrieving the noation/id for the particular measure we wish to forecast
+# The notation/id for the particular measure we wish to forecast
 measure = 'E70024-level-tidal_level-Mean-15_min-m'

-#load readings as a dataframe to be used as training data
+#load readings as a dataframe
 readings = forecast.load_data(measure_notation = measure_notation,
                                       date_range = ['2025-06-01','2025-06-05'] )

-#transforming out readings into a feature and target arrays, evaluation_split set to False meaning all readings will be used as training data and lag_feature of 3 means the previous 3 values will be used to predict the next.
+#transforming readings into a feature and target arrays, evaluation_split set to False meaning all readings will be used as training data and lag_feature of 3 means the previous 3 values will be used to predict the next.
 X,y = forecast.transform_data(dataframe = readings,
                                       lag_features = 3,
                                       evaluation_split = False )